-The module provides RNs with an interest in palliative care, but little experience, opportunity to extend their knowledge of palliative care.
+The module provides RNs who have an interest in palliative care, but little experience, opportunity to extend their knowledge of palliative care.
 It provides them a beginning level of knowledge in this important area of care, but will not make them a specialist palliative care nurse.

-In 2019 the module will be delivered from 15 July to 25 October.
-Course students are eligible for the student rate ($55) at CPCRE Conference on Friday 19 July at RBWH Education Centre.
+In 2020 the module will be delivered from 20 July to 23 October.
+Course students are eligible for the student rate at CPCRE Conference.

-A past student tells the story of applying for a secondment to the palliative care team at a major Brisbane hospital and being unsuccessful.
-After completing this unit, she applied again for the same position and was successful.
-The interview panel told her she was successful because she’d completed this professional development course.
+- I applied for a secondment to the palliative care team at a major Brisbane hospital but was unsuccessful.
+After completing this unit, I applied again for the same position and was successful.
+The interview panel told me I was successful because I’d completed this professional development course.
+(Past student).

 For further information and to enrol: